NSO-developer/nso-docker/README.md

 In a production setting with a structured approach to development and operations, the recommendation would be to take a backup of CDB from production and move to a development machine where the above steps can be executed.
 Preferably also incorporating not just the NED / package changes into CI but also including testing of the CDB upgrade.
 The upgrade is thus tested in development & CI before being attempted on the production deployment machines.
 While we might use a compacted CDB to speed up the development and testing of the upgrade, as outlined above, the actual upgrade of the production system will only happen once inside of an NSO container in an unsupervised fashion, which is why startup script of NSO in Docker will automatically determine the CDB version + NSO version and, if deemed necessary, perform CDB compaction.

-# Modifying the NSO configuration file ncs.conf

-The `ncs.conf` used in the docker images produced by this repository is not checked into git but rather originates from the NSO install itself.
-This means that if we build a Docker image based on NSO 5.2 we will get the default `ncs.conf` that comes with `5.2`.
-Any updates to the `ncs.conf` shipped with NSO will find its way into the Docker image.
-Since modifications are necessary, partly for NSO to fit into a Docker environment but also to apply instance specific configuration, like the administrator password, the `ncs.conf` configuration file is modified on startup.
-This is achieved by a startup script executed before NSO is started.

-The standard Docker run script (`run-nso.sh`) looks for files that ends with `.sh` in `/etc/ncs/pre-ncs-start.d/` and `/etc/ncs/post-ncs-start.d/` and will run any scripts found before or after starting NSO.
-This facility is used to modify the `ncs.conf` configuration file before NSO is started. `/etc/ncs/pre-ncs-start.d/50-mangle-config.sh` performs the necessary modifications.
-Since `ncs.conf` is a structured XML document, it primarily uses `xmlstarlet` to perform modification operations on the configuration file.

-You can further modify the `ncs.conf` configuration file by adding your own startup script in `/etc/ncs.pre-ncs-start.d/`.
-Since the configuration file is an XML document, modification is best done through an XML aware tool.
-The previously mentioned standard `mangle-config.sh` script modifies the `ncs.conf` configuration file using `xmlstarlet` which understands XML and offers XML aware editing capabilities.

 # Extending the Docker image

 There are multiple approaches to extending the functionality of the NSO docker image.

 ## Default CDB data

 When NSO starts up with no pre-existing CDB, it will load the files placed in `/nid/cdb-default/` in the container image.
 Simple place an XML file in `/nid/cdb-default/` to have its content loaded on first startup.

 ## Running scripts on startup

 The standard Docker run script (`run-nso.sh`) looks for files that ends with `.sh` in `/etc/ncs/pre-ncs-start.d/` and `/etc/ncs/post-ncs-start.d/` and will run any scripts found before or after starting NSO. `ncs --wait-started` is used to wait for NSO to start.
 If you want to modify the configuration file, produce some XML files to be read into CDB on startup or similar, you can write a script for that and place it in the relevant startup directory (typically before NSO is started).

-In other situations you want to run scripts that load or modify some configuration in NSO (CDB) somehow, which might be better suited to be placed in `/etc/ncs/post-ncs-start.d` (though don't mistake these capabilities for what CDB upgrade logic and similar offers).
+In other situations you want to run scripts that load or modify some configuration in NSO (CDB) somehow, which might be better suited to be placed in `/etc/ncs/post-ncs-start.d` (though don&rsquo;t mistake these capabilities for what CDB upgrade logic and similar offers).
 For example, it is possible to start another process in the same container and if that process is dependent upon NSO having started, placing the script in `/etc/ncs/post-ncs-start-d/` is a convenient approach as those scripts are only started after NSO have started up (as determined by `ncs --wait-started`).

-# Alternative local package setup
+# NSO packages mounted on a volume

 The standard practice is to use the cisco-nso-base image as a base image and build your own Docker image that includes the packages you want.
 Thus the packages are part of the image and can readily be tested in CI and you have a certain guarantee on consistency: the same thing you tested in CI is also what you will run in production.
+If you upgrade NSO version, you get a completely new container image with new versions of your packages compiled for the correct NSO version!

 However, it is also possible to load packages by placing them in the `packages/` directory in the run directory.
 NSO has both `/var/opt/ncs/packages` and `/nso/run/packages` in the load path.
 In order to persist data across restarts of the container, a shared volume or similar is typically mounted to `/nso` and since the run directory is `/nso/run`, it will reside on this shared volume.
 Simply places your packages there and they will be loaded by NSO on startup.

 Do however note that you now have to ensure that the packages in that directory are compiled for the version of NSO that you are running.
 Since they are locally loaded packages, this can no longer be ensured through CI.

 # Healthcheck